-Another novelty introduced by the Decree is the possibility for courts to order the disclosure of evidence included in the file of a Competition Authority, provided that:
+Another novelty introduced by the Decree is the possibility for the courts to order the disclosure of evidence included in the file of a competition authority, provided that:

-- the parties and third parties are not reasonably able to produce such evidence; - the request is proportional, considering, among other things, if: - it is not a generic application concerning documents submitted to a Competition Authority; - the party requesting disclosure is doing so in relation to an action for damages; and - there is a need to safeguard the effectiveness of antitrust public enforcement.
+the parties and third parties are not reasonably able to produce such evidence; and

+- the request is proportional, considering, among other things, whether: - it has been formulated specifically with regard to the documents submitted to a competition authority; - the party requesting disclosure is doing so in relation to an action for damages; and - there is a need to safeguard the effectiveness of antitrust public enforcement.

-The ICA may provide the court with its views on the proportionality of disclosure requests.
+The Italian Competition Authority (ICA) may provide the court with its views on the proportionality of disclosure requests.

-In any case, courts cannot order a party or a third party to disclose evidence related to leniency or settlement programmes (see question 13).
+In any case, the courts cannot order a party or a third party to disclose evidence related to leniency or settlement programmes.

-Furthermore, if the disclosure of evidence relates to confidential information of personal, commercial, industrial and financial nature, the Court has the power to adopt certain measures to protect such confidentiality (article 3(4) of the Decree) such as:
+Furthermore, if the disclosure of evidence relates to confidential information of personal, commercial, industrial and financial nature, the court has the power to adopt certain measures to protect the confidentiality (article 3(4) of the Decree), such as:

-- the obligation of secrecy; - the possibility of redacting the confidentiality of parts of a document; - the setting up of closed-door hearings; - the limitation of the number of persons authorised to view the evidence; and - the assignment to experts of the task to draft summaries of the confidential information.
+- the obligation of secrecy; - the possibility of redacting the confidentiality of parts of a document; - the setting-up of closed-door hearings; - the limitation of the number of persons authorised to view the evidence; and - the assignment to experts of the task to draft summaries of the confidential information.